 Here’s what therapy with me is not:

-No ultimatums.
-No shame.
+No ultimatums or shame.
 Just truth.

 If your substance use might be causing serious medical risk, we may need to explore a different level of care.

-We’ll talk it through together during our consult and make sure you get what ‘s right for you.
+We’ll talk it through together during our consult and make sure you get what‘s right for you.

 So I don’t flinch when people tell the truth about their lives.
 I’ve seen the guilt, the relapses, the parts that still want to use even when things are going okay, and the parts that “want to want to” quit.